 Partnership with Panango NGO

-Fair Trade Campaigns is a powerful grassroots movement mobilizing students and other civil society groups to promote Fair Trade as a solution to some of the most pressing problems in our food production and trade systems.
-Fair Trade Campaigns is based in Oakland, California, and organized along four constituent categories: Colleges & Universities, Congregations, K-12 Schools, and Towns & Cities.
+Fair Trade Campaigns is a powerful grassroots movement mobilizing students and other civil society groups to investigate and promote Fair Trade as a solution to some of the most pressing problems in our food production and trade systems.
+Fair Trade Campaigns is based in Oakland, California, and organized along four constituent categories: Congregations, K-12 Schools, Towns & Cities, Colleges & Universities,

 Through this experiential learning and leadership development program, our students push Holy Names University to meet commitments to sustainability and social justice, and, moreover, serve as a catalyst for change.
-HNU students have also interned at Fair Trade USA headquarters in Oakland and are now helping spread the Campaign throughout the Bay Area.
+HNU students have also interned at Fair Trade USA headquarters in Oakland and are now helping spread the Campaign to other institutions of higher learning throughout the Bay Area.

-APPSI serves as the institutional base for the HNU Fair Trade Campaign and related projects that examine food policy and foodways from an “integral ecology” perspective – seeking insights and pathways to “combating poverty, restoring dignity to the excluded, and at the same time protecting nature.”
+APPSI serves as the institutional base for the HNU Fair Trade Campaign and related projects such as the HNU Campaign for Fair Food with the Coalition of Immokalee Workers.
+In all these projects, we approach food policy and foodways from an “integral ecology” perspective – seeking insights and pathways to “combating poverty, restoring dignity to the excluded, and at the same time protecting nature.”
 (Laudato si’)

 APPSI and Holy Names University students partnered with the Hong Kong-based, global social enterprise Green Monday to design and undertake a campus sustainability project.